-• Stamp duty: Payable on the acquisition of real estate in Gibraltar at between nil and 3.5% overall; also payable on the issue or increase of authorised share capital or issue of loan capital at a nominal amount of GBP10 per transaction.
+- property rates, based on the rateable value of the property; and - stamp duty, payable on the acquisition of real estate in Gibraltar at between 0% and 3.5% overall, and payable on the issue or increase of authorised share capital or the issue of loan capital at a nominal sum of GBP10 per transaction.

-2.9 Other Notable Taxes

-Other than what is stated above, incorporated businesses are not subject to any other notable taxes.
+2.9 Incorporated Businesses and Notable Taxes Other than what is stated in 2.8 Other Taxes Payable by an Incorporated Business above, incorporated businesses are not subject to any other notable taxes.

-3. Division of Tax Base Between Corporations and Non-Corporate Business
+3. Division of Tax Base Between Corporations and Non-corporate Businesses